shoonia/mini-css-class-name/README.md

 ## Gatsby

-You also can use it with [Gatsby](https://www.gatsbyjs.org/docs/add-custom-webpack-config/) v2
+You also can use it with [Gatsby](https://www.gatsbyjs.org/docs/add-custom-webpack-config/) v2 or v3

 > [gatsby-plugin-mini-css-class-name](https://github.com/shoonia/gatsby-plugin-mini-css-class-name#readme)